ActionTestingX/app-ka-test/README.md

 # Python Project Example

-Used for developing github actions.
+Used for developing a github actions toolbox for automated PR checks and package releases.